jilavsky/SAXS_IgorCode/README.md

 # SAXS_IgorCode
 Irena, NIka, and Indra SAXS Igor code by Jan Ilavsky for Igor 7 ONLY!

-The only usable code version is November2016-2 release, prior releases were testing version for installer development.
+The only usable code version is November2016-2 release or newer, prior releases were testing versions for installer development.

-This code can be installed manually or using Igor installer from : https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub If you want to install one or more packages from here, download latest version of "GHInstaller_IrenaNika_vxxx.pxp" and use that to install.
+This code can be installed manually or using Igor installer from : https://github.com/jilavsky/SAXS_IgorInstaller/tree/master/Igor_GitHub

+If you want to install one or more packages from here, download the latest version of "GHInstaller_IrenaNika_vxxx.pxp" and use that to install.

-For more information on releases of distributions, please visit: http://usaxs.xray.aps.anl.gov/staff/ilavsky/irena.html http://usaxs.xray.aps.anl.gov/staff/ilavsky/nika.html http://usaxs.xray.aps.anl.gov/staff/ilavsky/indra_2.html
+For more information on releases of distributions, please visit:

+http://usaxs.xray.aps.anl.gov/staff/ilavsky/irena.html

+http://usaxs.xray.aps.anl.gov/staff/ilavsky/nika.html

+http://usaxs.xray.aps.anl.gov/staff/ilavsky/indra_2.html

 and for instructions how to use them :